 Article ID: 922121 - View products that this article applies to.

-You may experience decreased performance in some features of Microsoft SQL Server 2005 when you use Encrypting File System (EFS) to encrypt the database files.
+You may experience decreased performance in some Microsoft SQL Server features when you use Encrypting File System (EFS) to encrypt the database files.

-When SQL Server 2005 performs an I/O operation on an EFS encrypted database file, the I/O operation is synchronous.
-Therefore, you may experience decreased performance in some features of SQL Server 2005.
+When SQL Server performs an I/O operation on an EFS-encrypted database file, the I/O operation is synchronous.
+Therefore, you may experience decreased performance in some features of SQL Server.
 For example, performance of the read-ahead feature and of the checkpoint feature may be decreased.

-You can avoid this problem by using the SQL Server 2005 native encryption feature in server installations of SQL Server 2005.
+You can avoid this problem by using the SQL Server native encryption feature in server installations of SQL Server.

-Note Alternatively, you may want to consider hosting the EFS encrypted database files on a separate instance of SQL Server 2005.
+Note Alternatively, you may want to consider hosting the EFS encrypted database files on a separate instance of SQL Server.

-For more information about how to set the SQL Server I/O affinity option, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information about how to set the SQL Server I/O affinity option, click the following article numbers to view the articles in the Microsoft Knowledge Base: